China February factory growth fizzles as demand wanes

 Even if inflation could trigger the next rout in China's financial sector, as predicted by Credit Suisse, the danger of a fast rise in consumer prices seems muted for now.

-The PMIs showed lackluster manufacturing growth is capping inflation in Chinese factories.
+The PMIs showed lacklustre manufacturing growth is capping inflation in Chinese factories.

 Input prices for the HSBC PMI slipped from 16-month highs, while output prices edged lower to hover above the 50 level.
 The official PMI survey also showed input prices receding from 17-month highs.